SolarArbiter/SolarArbiter.github.io/datapolicies.md

   nor does it obligate an organization to share uploaded data.
 * Organizations retain ownership of the data they upload to the framework.
 * Users upload data to the framework on behalf of organizations.
-* Users have complete control over how their organization's data may be accessed by other users.
+* Organization administrators have complete control over how their organization's data may be accessed by other users.
-* Users may delete their organization's data from the Arbiter at any time.
+* Organization administrators may delete their organization's data from the Arbiter at any time.
 * Uploading data does **not** give Solar Forecast Arbiter team members the ability to study it.
 Sharing data with project team members follows the same procedures as sharing data with any other user.